dij0s/PETAL/thesis/bachelor_thesis.typ

 As both rely on different methods and criteria, they provide complementary insights rather than direct comparability.
 The expert evaluation provides nuanced and domain-informed feedback while the G-eval framework delivers a standardized and consistent assessment based on predefined criteria.

-The #ref(<comparison_test_human_llm>) presents both frameworks and their scores, side-by-side, against each prompt of the test dataset.
+Both frameworks and their scores are presented in the #ref(<comparison_test_human_llm>), side-by-side against each prompt of the test dataset.

 The relationship between these two frameworks is assessed by leveraging Spearman's rank correlation coefficient (#ref(<spearman>)).